netascode/ansible-dc-vxlan-example/README.md

 ## Running the Playbook

-The following playbook command can be run to build the fabric as follows:
+Run the playbook using the following command:

+```bash
+ansible-playbook -i inventory.yaml vxlan.yaml
+```

+The outcome will result in the following:

 * Create a fabric called `nac-ndfc1` using the data from `global.nac.yaml` and `underlay.nac.yaml` files.
 * Add 2 Spine and 4 Leaf devices using the data defined in the `topology_switches.nac.yaml` file.
 * Add 3 VRFs and 3 Networks using the data defined in `vrfs.nac.yaml` and `networks.nac.yaml` files.

-```bash
-ansible-playbook -i inventory.yaml vxlan.yaml
-```